(The Nail File)

 While long nails in their various iterations — almond, coffin, and ballerina among others — will always be a staple of the beauty world, shorter nails might be a trend you resigned to your younger years.
-They were clean and simple, but perhaps not the most daring or exciting — forcing you to graduate to long nails by way of social media influencers and Kardashian-level celebrities.
-Recently, however, short nails have been having a moment in 2022, proving the look is back in a big way.
+They are clean and simple, but perhaps not the most daring or exciting — forcing you to graduate to long nails by way of social media influencers and Kardashian-level celebrities.
+However, short nails are having a moment and on track to become one of the biggest manicure trends of 2023 — proving the look is back in a big and bold way.

 To find out more about why short nails are at the top of the fashion set’s list, TZR spoke to six seasoned and celebrity manicurists for the 411.
 Ahead, they share their expert insight as well as tips for keeping the shorter look at its best.